-This is the first of two courses in federal income tax law.
+This is the first of two courses in federal income taxation.
 This course emphasizes the fundamentals of the Canadian tax system.
 Included are topics, such as, tax rates for corporations and individuals, integration, types of income (employment, business, property, capital gains, other), computation of taxable income and tax payable for individuals.
-A key objective of this course is to assist students in learning to read, interpret and apply provisions of the Income Tax Act (Canada) (the "ITA") to practical problems and cases.

-The two course sequence (RSM324 & RSM424) has been designed to provide participants with coverage of all the tax topics listed in the Chartered Professional Accountant Competency Map.
+The two-course sequence (RSM324 & RSM424) has been designed to provide students with coverage of all the tax topics listed in the CPA Competency Map.